inukshuk/bibtex-ruby/README.md

 as a comment and is ignored&mdash;everything, that is, until the object is closed.
 For this reason, BibTeX-Ruby assumes that braces inside a @comment are balanced!
-Obviously, BibTeX-Ruby differs from `bibtex' in that respect; though, the gain is, that it is now possible to comment out a sequence of entries, without removing their respective '@' symbols.
+Obviously, BibTeX-Ruby differs from `bibtex` in that respect; though, the gain is, that it is now possible to comment out a sequence of entries, without removing their respective '@' symbols.

 @string